cDanowski/javaPS/documentation/algorithm_definition/algorithm_definition.markdown

 -	String **title**: the title of the output; can be chosen arbitrarily
 -	String **abstrakt**: a description of the output
 -	String **uom**: specification of the *unit of measure*
--	Class **binding**: reference to a *binding* class that implements/extends *LiteralType.class* and thus is able to encode the output correctly; basically this *binding* component acts as a wrapper for the output
+-	Class **binding**: reference to a *binding* class that implements/extends *LiteralType.class* and thus is able to encode the output correctly; basically this *binding* component acts as a wrapper for the output; more information about *binding* is provided in section [The Role of the Binding Implementations](#the-role-of-the-binding-implementations)

 #### Setter Annotation **@ComplexOutput**